 Taking Covington’s recommendations one step further, what are the processes needed to ensure we close the gap that can lead to vulnerabilities?

 Supplier evaluation – How you choose to evaluate your suppliers will depend on their criticality and your appetite for the risk.
-For high risk and high importance suppliers, their own accreditations in, for example, PCI: DSS and/or ISO 27001:2013, may be satisfactory evidence or you may choose to audit their information security systems, possibly doing site visits or gaining external references to ensure they meet your standards.
+For high risk and high importance suppliers, their own accreditations in, for example, ISO 27001:2013, may be satisfactory evidence or you may choose to audit their information security systems, possibly doing site visits or gaining external references to ensure they meet your standards.and/or

 Supplier agreement – As an organisation we apply standard agreements that encompass information security requirements.
-Dependent on the type of supplier and the results of the risk assessment we can consider whether additional clauses are needed in the agreement to mitigate risk or whether other actions need to be taken to achieve the overall goal of working with the supplier.
+Dependent on the type of supplier and the results of thewe can consider whether additional clauses are needed in the agreement to mitigate risk or whether other actions need to be taken to achieve the overall goal of working with the supplier.
 In some instances, this may include sharing more risk with the supplier.

 Compliance monitoring – As Covington points out, things change.
 A supplier who passes scrutiny today may not necessarily remain secure, and sadly they may not always comply with the security clauses in your agreement.
-For this reason, the ISO controls cover monitoring performance, regular reviews and, if necessary, regular audits to ensure they continue to comply.
+For this reason, thecover monitoring performance, regular reviews and, if necessary, regular audits to ensure they continue to comply.

 Termination of agreement – If it’s the end of the line, for good or bad reasons, then make sure you have procedures in place for the return or destruction of all your business information or assets and, of course, the removal of any access rights granted.

-Help is on hand in the form of a cloud software solution that manages not just your policies and controls, but also your suppliers in relation to their role within your information management system.
+Help is on hand in the form of a cloud software solution that manages not just your policies and controls, but also your suppliers in relation to their role within your information .

 With collaboration functionality built-in, including discussions, tasking and alerting, it ensures your important supplier relationships are set-up, owned, monitored and reviewed to protect your business information and other assets from the modern day Ronnie Biggs!